 key moments

-ICF markers (if you want this feature enabled, contact support@ovida.io)
+AI lens - ICF PCC markers (if you want this feature enabled, contact support@ovida.io)

-more filters - you can refine your search further by filtering by the identity of the moment creator, or by searching for moments with comments (or practices... coming soon).
+creator - you can refine your search by filtering by the identity of the moment creator

-below the share of voice timeline.
-When you click on a specific one, it will open the moment details and the option to comment on it, practice doing it better (*coming soon), save it as your favourite or delete it if you want to.
+Based on your set filters, moments will appear as little toggles below the share of voice timeline.
+When you click on a specific toggle, it will open the moment details and the option to comment on it, copy and share, or delete it if you want to.

 You can learn more about how to understand, navigate and add your own moments here.